falcony-io/sqlalchemy-searchable/docs/index.rst

 * search_index_name - name of the search index, default: {table}_search_index

+* search_trigger_function_name - the name for the database search vector updating function.
+This configuration option is only used if remove_hyphens is set as `True` otherwise the builtin postgresql `tsvector_update_trigger` is used for updating search vectors.

 * catalog - postgresql catalog to be used, default: pg_catalog.english

+* remove_hyphens - boolean indicating whether or not hyphen marks should be removed from values that are search vectorized.
+If this is set as `True` a separate database function is created that strips the hyphens whenever search vector gets updated.
+This defaults to `True` as of version 0.5.0.

 Example ::